deanwampler/AkkaWebSampleExercise/README.md

 ## More Data Analysis

-Currently the app just returns price data.
+Currently the app just returns closing price data.
 There are other items in the data files that can be exploited, and various analytics can be applied to the data.
 For example, some "starter" code is already in the server for requesting 50- and 200-day moving average calculations.

 ## Implement a Clustered Solution